Chapter 5. COM Servers

 10 OBJECT_ENTRY_PRAGMA(class)

-You use the OBJECT_ENTRY_NON_CREATEABLE_EX_AUTO
+You use the OBJECT_ENTRY_NON_CREATEABLE_EX_AUTO macro primarily for

 noncreateable classes that need class-level initialization and